Last Updated on January 21, 2023 by Administrator

 - Receive communication, e.g. by cutting people off or not allowing them to speak, or

-Effective communication on the other hand, as simple yet elusive as it is to most, builds people, organisations and entire nations.
+Effective communication on the other hand, as simple as it is to achieve, develops people, organisations and entire nations.
 Development is largely facilitated by our ability to connect with others, share information and understand each other and many nations owe their development to this.
 The Internet also shows how the ability to communicate and share information creates opportunities.

 Communication is one of the things that makes us, humans, intelligent beings, and when we fail at it we fail at a core skill that qualifies us above other species.
 It is no mistake that naturally the more advanced a species the better their means of communication.